-This year we were thrilled to see approximately 75 undergraduates earn their bachelor’s degree in history and we inducted five students into Phi Alpha Theta, the national history honors society.
-Students also revived the History Club.
-They held many movie nights, organized discussion sections with faculty on current events, and hosted trivia contests.
-They have also been working on a long-term project: helping to restore a long-forgotten rural cemetery in Whitman County.
-They are identifying graves and working with the Whitman County Historical Society to learn about the people buried in them.
+This year we were thrilled to see 93 undergraduates earn their bachelor’s degrees in history and we inducted seven students into Phi Alpha Theta, the national history honors society.
+Six students earned master’s degrees in history, and three completed PhDs.
+The History Club has provided many opportunities for students of all interests and majors to come together for movie nights, organized discussion sections with faculty on current events, and hosted trivia contests.

-The History department is continuing to support a major research project called “Fallen Cougs” and led by Prof. Ray Sun and a team of students.
-The researchers are diving into the archives, poring over old newspapers, and studying military records to learn the fate of approximately 200 WSU students who gave their lives for their country during World War II.
-You can read their stories online.
+The history department is continuing to sponsor a major multi-year research project led by Prof. Ray Sun and another team of students.
+Called “Fallen Cougs,” the group is diving into the archives, poring over old newspapers, and studying military records to learn the fate of approximately 200 WSU students who gave their lives for their country during World War II.
+Their stories are available to the WSU community.

 We are pleased to announce that two of our former postdoctoral teaching associates are now joining the permanent history faculty.
 Brenna Miller earned her PhD from the Ohio State University in 2018.
 Her research focuses on 20th century Southeastern Europe and her current book manuscript examines the emergence of an officially recognized, secular Muslim nation in Tito’s Yugoslavia.
 The project situates Muslim communities in a broader European context and considers the ways this and alternative understandings of Muslim identity were shaped and articulated during the socialist period.